chalk-ai/examples/full_examples/sagemaker/README.md

 # Integrating Chalk with AWS Sagemaker

-Chalk integrates nicely with model training frameworks like AWS Sagemaker.
+Chalk integrates nicely with machine learning frameworks like AWS Sagemaker.

 You can use Chalk to define your transformed features and pull datasets directly into your model training pipeline.
 Using Chalk for dataset generation ensures that feature transformation